sleipner01/securehelp/README.md

 # Securehelp assignment TDT4237 Spring 2023

 This is an assignment done by group 122 in TDT4237 Spring 2023.
 The assignment was to find vulnerabilities in a web application and mitigate them, logging everything in a final report.
-The the [exercise description](./Exercise%202%20Description%202023(3).pdf).
+See the the [exercise description](./Exercise%202%20Description%202023(3).pdf) for more details.

 The web application is a simple web application for reporting security issues.
 The application is written in Python and uses Django as a web framework.
 The frontend is written in React.